 Self-hosted S3 Compatible Gateway

-For a complete list of the supported architectures and API calls for the S3 Gateway, see Concepts: S3 Compatibility.
+For a complete list of the supported architectures and API calls for the S3 Gateway, see S3 Compatibility.

 ✅ 1 CPU